 Best Pouched: Sea Fare Pacific Wild Albacore Tuna

 Silver retort pouches are a great option for shelf-stable cooked fish since they take up less space and are lighter than cans or jars.
-Unopened pouches last without refrigeration at least four years, according to manufacturers, so they’re great in emergency kits, and easier to carry on the road or in the backwoods than a can.
+Unopened pouches have a longer shelf-life, so they’re great in emergency kits and easier to carry on the road or in the backwoods than a can.
 Sea Fare Pacific provides plenty of tuna science research on its approachable website for seafood geeks like us to browse.

 The Pacific Northwest-sourced albacore comes in single-serving 3-ounce pouches, which we like for single servings.
-No oil is added.
-Be sure to mix in the juices instead of draining them before making your favorite tuna fish sandwich.
+No oil or water is added.
+Be sure to mix in the juices instead of draining them before making your favorite tuna sandwich.

 Best Oil-Packed in Jars: Tonnino Tuna Ventresca in Olive Oil